notkarenyi/notkarenyi.github.io/README.md

-# outoflead
+# karen yi
-personal art site by Karen Y. practice for a beginning coder:)
+personal site and online resume by me ! has been a good learning opportunity:)